-Banana Chiffon Cake a light, fluffy cake with tender bite and rich banana flavor.
+Banana Chiffon Cake is a super light and fluffy homemade cake with tender bite and rich banana flavor.

-Use up your ripe bananas with this easy homemade cake recipe that’s perfect for snacking or for celebrating!
+Use up your ripe bananas with this chiffon cake recipe that’s perfect for snacking or for celebrating!

 What is chiffon cake?